Vishal621228/Simon-Says/README.md

+# About
-I build this Project from scratch wrote complete logics my self took help in start and where i was stuck took almost 7 hours to complete.
+I built this Project from scratch **wrote complete logic myself** took help in the start, then understood the skeleton of the project and then completed it myself, and it took almost 9+ hours to complete.

-**How to play**
+## Unique Features
+-> **Mobile friendly**
+-> The whole sequence is repeated every new level
+-> It's crazy addictive

+## How to play
 -> Start the game and remember the complete pattern
--> Click the box in same pattern
+-> Click the box in the same pattern
--> Thats it Enjoy!
+-> That's it, enjoy!